-Losses under the deductible amount or over the aggregate limit are paid from legislative appropriations of the State's General Fund.
+Losses under the deductible amount or over the limit may be paid from legislative appropriations of the State's General Fund.

 Self-Insured Risks

 The State generally self-insures its automobile no-fault and workers' compensation losses.
 Automobile losses below \$15,000 are administered by the Risk Management Office.
 The State administers its workers' compensation losses.